clairebarale/refugee_cases_ner/README.md

 The bash script [run.sh](extract_items/run.sh) contains an example on how to train the models using configuration files using Spacy.

-Models can be packaged using the "spacy package" command.
+Trained models can be found at this link: https://huggingface.co/clairebarale/refugee_cases_ner Models can be packaged using the "spacy package" command.

 #### Scripts:
 [preprocessing_scripts](extract_items/preprocessing_scripts) holds necessary script to curate the training data.